APWG/Portfolio/README.md

 **Version 1.0.0**

-This tool will retreive PHISH information from the Anti-Phishing Working Group, Inc. API and will iterate through subset of pages to gather the information.
-This tool will also allow you to export the information in various formats i.e. CSV spreadsheet.
+A simple Python example of interacting with the eCX APi to query for the latest phish data.
+Because the eCX API uses the HAL+JSON spec in the output users are able to iterate through pages of results matching their query parameters.
+To output data in CSV add the `container=csv` key value pair to the URL

 ## Copyright

-© Alan R Fajardo and APWG, Inc.
+Â© Alan R Fajardo and APWG, Inc.